lexcilius/splunk-bots-docker/README.md

 Use the `docker-compose up` or `docker compose up` commands to bring up all containers (this may take a while).

-To bring up just the BOTSv1 container run `docker-compose up bots1 -d` this brings up the container in a detached mode so you can continue to use your terminal for other things.
+To bring up just the BOTSv1 container run `docker-compose up -d bots1` this brings up the container in a detached mode so you can continue to use your terminal for other things.
 Then navigate to `http://localhost:8000` on your local machine or on the IP of the system running it and port 8000 to access from another system.

-For BOTSv2 run `docker-compose up bots2 -d` This one might take a while as the dataset it has to download is about 3.4GB.
+For BOTSv2 run `docker-compose up -d bots2` This one might take a while as the dataset it has to download is about 3.4GB.
 Then navigate to `http://localhost:8020` on your local machine or on the IP of the system running it and port 8020 to access from another system.
-Some of the references in the walkthrough app are meant to use Splunk Enterprise Security, which is a premium (read pay for).
+Some of the references in the walkthrough app are meant to use Splunk Enterprise Security, which is a premium (read pay for) app.
 While this will not really impact the ability to work through the labs, it can be a little confusing if you are not aware of this fact.

-For BOTSv3 run `docker-compose up bots3 -d` Then navigate to `http://localhost:8030` on your local machine or on the IP of the system running it and port 8030 to access from another system.
+For BOTSv3 run `docker-compose up -d bots3` Then navigate to `http://localhost:8030` on your local machine or on the IP of the system running it and port 8030 to access from another system.

 To bring everything back down just run `docker-compose down`